Jesus in the Bible

 He told Jesus, "Since you are the Son of God, throw yourself down, because it is written, "God will put his angels in charge of you,' and, "With their hands they will hold you up, so that you will never hit your foot against a rock.'"

-The third time, the Devil took Jesus to a very high mountain, and, showing him all the kingdoms of the world and their splendor, said to him:
+Then the devil took Jesus to a very high mountain, and showed all the kingdoms of the earth and the glory of them,

 He told Jesus, "I will give you all these things if you will bow down and worship me!"